vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 RAILS_SERVE_STATIC_FILES=true
 ```

-According to [the Mastodon documentation](https://docs.joinmastodon.org/admin/config/#rails_serve_static_files) this does increase load on the Mastodon server, but in our experiance it's not been a measurable difference.
+According to [the Mastodon documentation](https://docs.joinmastodon.org/admin/config/#rails_serve_static_files) this does increase load on the Mastodon server, but in our experience it's not been a measurable difference.

 #### Streaming